Bentonville Violent Crime Lawyer

 If you’ve been charged with a violent crime, you need a Bentonville criminal defense lawyer who has the knowledge and experience to defend you.
 Violent crime convictions can be devastating and can result in court costs, fines, and long-term incarceration.
 I am a dedicated criminal defense attorney in Bentonville and was formerly a Deputy Prosecuting attorney.

 With a background in both prosecuting and defending, I know how the court system works, and how violent crimes cases are prosecuted in Arkansas.
-I am committed to helping my Northwest Arkansas clients understand the charges brought against them, as well as providing them with the highest standards of defense possible.

 - Domestic Violence